Haram by Antony Fangary is a chapbook-length collection of poems & prayers.

 -Paul Hoover, editor of Postmodern American Poetry: A Norton Anthology

-Antony Fangary is an MFA candidate at San Francisco State University and recipient of the Ina Coolbrith Poetry Prize.
+Antony Fangary holds an MFA from San Francisco State University and is a recipient of the Ina Coolbrith Poetry Prize.
 You can also find his recent work in Waccamaw, The Bookends Review, Anomaly, Welter, and more.
 He is curator of the Tenderlovin’ in the TL reading series.
 The series also serves as a community outreach program that provides charity for displaced individuals in the Tenderloin neighborhood of San Francisco.